zzzprojects/learn-orm/tutorials/mvc-with-entity-framework-core/handle-concurrency.md

 The alternative to pessimistic concurrency is optimistic concurrency.
 Optimistic concurrency means allowing concurrency conflicts to happen, and then reacting appropriately if they do.

  - The optimistic concurrency control approach doesn't actually lock anything, instead, it remembers when a row is retrieved from the database.
- - When user want to update the row, the row will be updated to the database only if the row still looks like when it was rertrieved.
+ - When the user wants to update the row, the row will be updated to the database only if the row still looks like when it was retrieved.
- - It doesn't prevent a possible conflict, but it can detect it before any damage is done and fail safely.
+ - It doesn't prevent a possible conflict, but it can detect it before any damage is done and fails safely.

 ## Default Concurrency in EF